Getting your garden soil ready is important for both you and the planet; it's one small thing we can do to ensure our children's future.

 I can't help wondering if the glycemic index of freshly picked corn on the cob is not substantially lower than that from the greengrocer, eaten days after reaping; certainly the taste is quite different.

 A diabetic patient reports that new potatoes have no affect on his blood glucose, as ordinary spuds from the supermarket do.
+The arums in the background make a lovely backdrop.

 But I stray from the point; where do you start with getting your garden soil ready?